heyitsak/kubernetes-mynotes/README.md

 1) Launch '3' t2 instances on AWS with security groups 'default (VPC)' & 'custom group (for external port accesses)'.

-Name one servers as 'master'
-Name second server as 'worker1'
-Name third server as 'worker2'
+2) Name one servers as 'master', second server as 'worker1', third server as 'worker2'

 Once instances are setup for forming a cluster, proceed with docker installation & Kubeadm setup.